-A series of my artistic research address the question of digital labour using care informed artistic practice.
-The question of how we ‘do’ data with bodies in the context of everyday life resonates with the starting point of my research, to understand how the increasing demand for producing and accumulating data affects bodies that labour as a part of the broader digital economy.
-When does the body begin and end, if data produced from the taps of the fingers travels to become profit?
-Where does the economy begin and end, if the engagement with digital technologies settle in your body as ‘mouse hand’, stiff neck, or lower backpain, does such hardware count as a part of the body?
-In the research explore how the field of embodiment can facilitate for such questions to be addressed by giving language to the way that bodies come into being through material, technical and emotional relations, which can sometimes be experienced, sensed, felt, or used.
-More specifically, the research seeks to understand how such relations are being defined in current forms of digital labour that takes places across human, non-human and technical sites.
-Projects include:
+The data industry is one of the fasted growing industries, yet, very few accounts of the digital are contextualised in relation to bodies beyond the consumer subject.
+How can the capitalist ecologies that structure the daily interactions with new technologies be examined, when often, they are intangible to the individual?
+By taking a practice-based approach to how we ‘do’ data with bodies in the context of everyday life, the increasing demand for producing and accumulating data can be seen in direct relation to bodies that labour as a part of the digital economy.
+Where does the body begin and end, if data produced from the taps of the fingers travels to become profit?
+Where does the economy begin and end, if the engagement with digital technologies settle in your body as ‘mouse hand’, stiff neck, or lower back pain, does such ergonomic hardware count as a part of the body?
+Or if low pay, precarity and lack of rights produces insomnia, worry and depression, is the economy colonising your body ecology?
+In my research I explore how the field of embodiment can facilitate addressing such questions by giving language to the way that bodies come into being through material, technical and emotional relations, which can sometimes be experienced, sensed, felt, or used.
+More specifically, the research seeks to understand how such relations are being defined by current forms of platform and surveillance capitalism.

-“Accumulative Care”is an ongoing research project that explore how feminist and care-informed artistic methodologies present new ways to conceptualise the relationship between bodies and technology.
-The project examines the concepts of social and bodily risks associated with new forms of digital labour omitted in a digital discourse that forefronts shiny technical products, but nevertheless relies on exploitative chains of production that range from data producing child gamers, prosumers, influencers, and online sex workers, content moderators, data entry workers, metal miners, and hardware assembly workers.
-Using the format of care as the basis for the installation, the artistic practice present digital labour as a question of mental labour which frames the viewers body.
-Created from collection of individual testimonies from data workers that identify the body parts in which the pressure, stress, or pain of digital work is experienced, a series audio body relaxation exercises that address the collective experiences of digital work form the basis for the installation Accumulative Care.
+“Accumulative Care”is an ongoing research project that explore how feminist and care-informed artistic methods offer new ways to conceptualise the relationship between bodies and technologies.
+The project includes a body mapping process and care installation through which the concepts of social and bodily risk associated with new forms of digital labour can be given both a platform.
+The project intervenes into the pervasive technocratic discourses around the digital, where stories of technical utility and novelty of the digital product omit the exploitative chains of production that range from data producing child gamers, prosumers, influencers, and online sex workers, content moderators, data entry workers, metal miners, and hardware assembly workers.
+Using the format of care as the basis for a collective care installation, the artistic work presents digital labour as a question of mental labour which frames the viewer’s body.
+The installation Accumulative Care creates a space where the collective experiences of digital workers come to the fore in a series of audio body relaxation created from individual testimonies, that identify the body parts in which the pressure, stress, or pain of digital work is experienced.